liuch/dmarc-srg/docs/setup-and-configuration.md

 ```

-# Enable automated summary report
+# Enable automated summary reports

-For example, adding a /etc/cron.weekly job like the below to trigger a weekly report covering the last week.
+For example, add a /etc/cron.weekly job like the below to trigger a weekly report:

 ```shell
 cat <<EOF > /etc/cron.weekly/dmarc-srg-summary